Blake Shelton And Gwen Stefani To Hit The People’s Choice Awards Red Carpet Together?

 Other attendees at the People’s Choice Awards include Ellen DeGeneres, Kristen Bell, Robert Downey Jr., Matt LeBlanc, Tom Hanks, Boris Kodjoe, Jennifer Lopez, Tyler Perry, Bill Paxton, John Stamos, Adam Rodriguez, Kerry Washington, and Wilmer Valderrama.

-Singing at the event marks another milestone for Shelton, who currently has 17 consecutive #1 singles.
+Singing at the event marks another milestone for Shelton, who currently has 17 consecutive No. 1 singles.
 Shelton’s newest album, If I’m Honest, sat atop the Billboard Country Album Chart and the Billboard Top Album Sales Chart during its opening week.

-Shelton’s single from the album, “Came Here To Forget,” became #1 on the charts while his newest single, “A Guy With A Girl,” is currently in the Top 15 and rising.
+Shelton’s single from the album, “Came Here To Forget,” became No. 1 on the charts while his newest single, “A Guy With A Girl,” is currently in the Top 15 and rising.
 Shelton’s latest album also includes a single with Stefani, titled “Go Ahead and Break My Heart,” which the duo has performed on multiple occasions.

 The country star has a number of awards under his belt.
 Shelton was the very first to be awarded the Male Artist of the Year and Story of the Year from the Rare Country Awards.
 He has also been nominated 11 out of the past 12 years for a People’s Choice Award and currently has his own exhibit at the Country Music Hall of Fame.